Sign up below to be notified when applications open again next year

 By the end of the week the aim is for you to have lots of practical tools and ideas that you can apply to your campaigning and for you to be part of a strong community of campaigners from whom you can draw support after the residential is over.

-Our experienced team of trainers facilitate most sessions and support you throughout the week.
+Our experienced team of staff and specialist trainers facilitate discussions, teach skills and support you throughout the week.

 When she's not training at Bootcamp, Tamara-Jade coordinates outreach for the organisation - that means making sure that our trainings are available to those who might not have access to trainings elsewhere.
 The bulk of her activism has been centred around gendered violence.
 She is also interested in black feminism, illustration, group dynamics, celebrity gossip, power and privilege, nail painting, home remedies and binge-watching The L Word.